 Using artificial intelligence and machine learning, we’re able to dynamically identify and update 14,000 attributes for over 230 million U.S. consumer profiles.

-Resonate’s National Consumer Study
+Resonate’s United States Consumer Study

 Built on scale and speed, our study is the largest of its kind in the United States.
 We’re continuously in field surveying 120,000 people per year, maintain survey responses on over 200,000 people over a 2 year period and release new data every 8 weeks.